Money-saving tips for baby shopping

-Your local council may even have a ‘real nappy’ incentive in the form of cashback, free samples or vouchers.
+Your local council might even have a ‘real nappy’ incentive in the form of cashback, free samples or vouchers.

 “Don’t be afraid to ask family and friends if they’ve got any spare baby things you can borrow.
 You can always give it back to them if they ever need it again.
 Most of the people I asked were happy to see their stuff being put to good use.” – Alicia

 “Don’t bother stockpiling anything, not even nappies or wipes, because you don’t know what you’re going to need.
 I bought loads of nappies only to find that I preferred a different brand.
 It’s better just to buy enough for the first few days and start putting away some money each week instead.” – Katya